jvail/crop.js/README.md

 ## Aims
 - Replace MONICA's generic grass-legume model with a more sophisticated grassland model.
-- Provide additional nutritional parameters (e.g. digestibility) for forage crops (e.g. maize, whole-crop silage) that may be used by animal (ruminants) models.
+- Provide additional nutritional parameters (e.g. digestibility) for forage crops (e.g. maize, whole-crop silage) that may be consumend by animal (ruminants) models.
+- Add routines to interact with animal models (grazing).
 - Add other grassland species (or functional groups) if parameters are available.
 - Add simple rountines for automatic seed, harvest, fertilization, irrigation and tillage date predictions.
 - Simplify MONICA's input parameters, configuration and API.